cs4s/2018/steam/week-7/presentations/session_end.md

 - Every week we will ask you to complete Homework
 - Contributes towards your NESA accreditation hours (each week is 1 hour, for a total of 10 hours)
-- After you have finished, please email me and let me know, so I can record this
 - The tasks and links to complete this homework will always be available on the session page, under the *Homework* heading

 ---